enotspe/fortinet-2-elasticsearch/docs/dashboards/index.md

 *What information does it provide?*

-You also need to answer the most important question to yourself:
+You also need to answer the most important question to yourself.

 ***What is your intent?***

 *What questions are you trying yo answer?*

 *What is the [usage](usage.md) you want to have for your data?*

 Finally, you need some core [values](values.md) to guide you through the process.